syncthing/syncthing/protocol/PROTOCOL.md

 connection being terminated.
 A client supporting multiple versions MAY retry with a different protocol version upon disconnection.

-The Type field indicates the type of data following the message header and is one of the integers defined below.
-A message of an unknown type is a protocol error and MUST result in the connection being terminated.

-The Message ID is set to a unique value for each transmitted message.
-In request messages the Reply To is set to zero.
-In response messages it is set to the message ID of the corresponding request.
+The Message ID is set to a unique value for each transmitted request message.
+In response messages it is set to the Message ID of the corresponding request message.
 The uniqueness requirement implies that no more than 4096 messages may be outstanding at any given moment.
 The ordering requirement implies that a response to a given message ID also means that all preceding messages have been received, specifically those which do not otherwise demand a response.
 Hence their message ID:s may be reused.

+The Type field indicates the type of data following the message header and is one of the integers defined below.
+A message of an unknown type is a protocol error and MUST result in the connection being terminated.

 All data following the message header MUST be in XDR (RFC 1014) encoding.
 All fields shorter than 32 bits and all variable length data